 - A piece of hardware called an abutment that we use to connect your dental implant to a restoration

 - Your dental restoration, the only part of your dental implant that shows

 Depending on the type of dental implant you choose, you’ll receive your implant and wait for your jawbone to heal and grow around it before we attach your restoration.
 Some procedures, however, allow you to wear temporary replacement teeth out of our Nashua, NH dentist office on the same day you get your dental implant!

 Your Options for Dental Implants

-You have lots of options for dental implants at Nashua Family Dentistry.
+You have lots of options for dental implants in Nashua, NH at Nashua Family Dentistry.
 Among them:

-- Traditional implants.
+- Traditional implant.
 These full-size implants can replace single or multiple teeth.

 - Full-arch hybrid restorations.
 These innovative procedures enable us to attach a full arch of nonremovable replacement teeth using as few as four dental implants.
 The roof of your mouth remains exposed, so you can more easily taste and enjoy your food than with dentures.